paulgb/paulbutler.org/content/posts/2020/a-snapshot-of-my-politics.md

 **#5 Voting should be a right.** In a recent town hall, Bernie Sanders was asked whether the Boston Marathon bomber (serving a life sentence) should be able to vote.
 He answered yes, and he’s right.
 When we think about rights, we don’t get to carve out exceptions for the worst people.
 We don’t ask, “do domestic abusers have a right to clean drinking water” or “do serial rapists deserve the right to a fair trial”.
 For a democracy to be legitimate, voting should be a right, not a privilege.
 By denying the right to any voting-age citizen, regardless of how unworthy we deem them, we turn it into a privilege that can be denied to others.
 The permission that politicians have taken to disenfranchise other subsets of the population for partisan reasons stems from the view of voting as a privilege to be earned rather than a right endowed.

 There are so few people as reprehensible as the Boston Marathon bomber that even combined their votes will not sway elections; stripping their right to vote is merely a symbolic gesture.
 But deciding that we are not going to draw *any* lines through who can and cannot vote would put an end to a real problem of voter disenfranchisement.

+[^1]: As a Canadian citizen I can’t vote in NYC, but I still have some moral responsibility for these seizures because I pay taxes here.